Python SDK

 Download the Custom Python SDK for your Project from the APIs page under the Neurelo environment that you want to interact with.

-To install the necessary dependencies for this SDK, we will use the requirements.txt
+To install the necessary dependencies for this SDK, we will use the `requirements.txt` as follows:

 $ python3 -m pip install -r ./requirements.txt

-If you have used Neurelo SDK’s in the past, to ensure that the older version of neurelo
+If you have used Neurelo SDK’s in the past, to ensure that the **older version** of `neurelo` package is **uninstalled**, do a `python3 -m pip uninstall neurelo` and rerun your `requirements.txt` command from above.

 from neurelo.configuration import Configuration